-CRMJ 340 Foundations in Interrogation 3 Cr.
+CRMJ 340 Investigative Interviewing 3 Cr.

 Foundations in Interrogation offers a multidimensional and integrated perspective in the operational, legal, and ethical frameworks for interrogation tradecraft and current interrogation practitioners and managers serving in law enforcement, the military, or the intelligence community.
 Prereqs: CRMJ 201 or Program Manager approval.